perlindgren/syncrim/README.md

 ## TODO:

-- The GUI is currently very primitive (only `Clock`, `UnClock`, `Reset` controls).
+- The GUI is currently very primitive (only a transport providing `Clock`, `UnClock`, `Reset`, `Play`, `Pause` controls).
 Envisioned functionality:

   - Run for given number of cycles.
 Run until signal condition.
 Restart.
 Step backwards.
 Step back until signal condition.
 Reset.
 Etc.

   - Load new model.
 Potentially a model editor.
 (For now models are exported in `json` format offering relatively easy editing but a graphical editor is of course better).
+Re-load of altered `json` is implemented, but no file selector.

 - The simulator state is current consisting of `Vec<u32>` where each signal amounts to a `u32` value.
 Here we can think of some sort of bit-vector representation.

 - Topological order may be incorrect in case of register to register dependencies without intermittent combinatorial components.